 - GliGli’s Unison Detune mod enables detune control via CC #94

 For Matrix-6/6R owners, there is Bob’s improved firmware V2.15.
 It fixes the bugs and speeds up parameters just like the Matrix-1000 firmware does, and is available for the same price.

 I have been the proud owner of one of these late 80s analog rack synthesizers since the early 90s – 1HU versions of the entry-level Oberheim Matrix-6 beast – and have spent some time understanding them.
 I have not been remotely as successful as some real engineers and hackers, but I have made some inroads:

 - For those trying to understand the M-1000, I’ve made a hardware/software primer as a Google Doc.
 Please feel free to leave your comments and hints.
 Thanks to Bob Grieb, there are also reconstructed schematics: 1: CPU, Memory, Decode [PDF], 2: MIDI [PDF], 3: Timers [PDF], 4: DAC, CV Mux [PDF], 5: Voice circuitry [PDF], 6: LEDs and switches [PDF]

 - A handy PDF chart of all the Matrix’s regular parameters (Matrix control not included)

-- I’ve designed a simple controller interface for the iPad with the €4.99 TB Midi Stuff app.Read here about it, and download the latest version for free in the TBMS forum.
+- I’ve designed a simple controller interface for the iPad with the €4.99 TB Midi Stuff app.Read here about it, and download the last version (V1.03) here.
 It’s like a virtual Access Matrix Programmer – no: it’s a lot better – and it works especially well with V1.16 and V1.20 ROMs.
 WARNING: As of the time being, TB Midi Stuff is close to abandonware!!!
 A new version has been promised for years… well, it still kind of works.

 - Own a Novation SL MkII controller?
 ZIP file with sysex templates for the M1000 can be found here.
-Owners of a Novation X-Station might have a look around the web – there used to be a copy of the controller template in the Files section of the X-Station Yahoo group.
+Owners of a (very similar) Novation X-Station might have a look around the web – there used to be a copy of the controller template in the Files section of the X-Station Yahoo group.
 Those no longer exist, and I seem to have lost my copy. — No matrix control – but real knobs and sliders!